ray-project/ray/doc/source/rllib/rllib-offline.rst

         # together with `input_read_method_kwargs` and `map_batches_kwargs` to
         # tune the performance of the data pipeline.
         iter_batches_kwargs: Optional[Dict],
-        # An optional `OfflinePreLearner` class that is used to
+        # An optional `OfflinePreLearner` class that's used to
         # transform data batches in `ray.data.map_batches` used in the
         # `OfflineData` class to transform data from columns to batches that can
         # be used in the `Learner.update...()` methods.
 Override the